snowclipsed/snowclipsed.github.io/portfolio/posts/rubiks-cube-1.md

 ### Curriculum

-Feeding the agent 1–20-move scrambles on day one is educational malpractice.
+Feeding the agent 1–20 move scrambles on day one is educational malpractice.
 The trainer therefore exposes only scrambles in a user-chosen band \\([s_{\min}, s_{\max}]\\) and can be configured to expand the band once the rolling success rate exceeds a threshold.
-This is in contrast with an approach like DeepCubeA where they train their network on the full combination range, where there's no explicit curriculum but more of an emergent one because the model learns the combinations in the order of easy to hard.
+This is in contrast with an approach like [DeepCubeA](https://deepcube.igb.uci.edu/) where they train their network on the full combination range, where there's no explicit curriculum but more of an emergent one because the model learns the combinations in the order of easy to hard.
 However, they train for hundreds of thousands of steps, which we cannot, so we schedule ours by hand and keep the wall-time budget honest.

 ### The Diagnostic: The 1-Move Test